JetBrains/lincheck/docs/topics/testing-strategies.md

 }
 ```

-### How stress testing works
+### How the stress testing works

-At first, some parallel execution scenario is generated from the operations that were marked with the `@Operation`
-annotation.
+First, Lincheck generates a set of concurrent scenarios using the operations marked with `@Operation`.

-Then Lincheck starts real threads, actively synchronizes them to guarantee that the operations are performed in
+After that, it launches native threads, synchronizing them at the start to guarantee that they start simultaneously,
-parallel, and executes the operations repeating the `run` many times to hit an interleaving that produces an
+and executes each of the scenarios on these native threads multiple times in the hope to hit an interleaving that produces
-incorrect result.
+incorrect results.

-This is a high-level picture of how one of the stress executions for the `Counter` may be performed.
+The figure below shows a high-level scheme of how a generated scenarios may execute.

 ![Stress execution of the Counter](counter-stress.png){width=700}

 ## Model checking

-When you find the incorrect execution of your algorithm using the stress testing strategy, you can still spend hours
-trying to figure out how this incorrect execution could happen.
-This process is automated with the model checking
-strategy.
+The main practical concern regarding stress testing is that you may spend
+countless hours trying to understand how to reproduce the discovered bug.
+To help with this procedure, Lincheck supports bounded model checking, which
+automatically provides an interleaving that reproduces the found bug.

 ### Write a model checking test

-A model checking test is constructed the same way as the stress test.
-Just replace the `StressOptions()`
-that specify the testing strategy with `ModelCheckingOptions()`.
+To change the stress testing strategy to the model checking one,
+you simply need to replace `StressOptions()` with `ModelCheckingOptions()`.

-The full code of the test that uses model checking strategy will look like this:
+See the full code of the resulting test below.

 ```kotlin
 import org.jetbrains.kotlinx.lincheck.annotations.Operation